harvic3/nodetskeleton/README.md

 ### Mapper

-The mapper is a tool that will allow us to change the entities to the DTOs within our application, including entity changes between the data model and the domain and vice versa.
+The mapper is a tool that will allow us to change the entities to the DTO (Data transfer object) within our application, including entity changes between the data model and the domain and vice versa.

 This tool maps objects or arrays of objects, for example: